moultonm/COMP2501-project/README.txt

 Authors:
 Alexandra Wilson (100998162)
-Matthew Moulton (101010631)
+Matthew Moulton (101010 something)

 DEPENDENCIES:
 - standard sfml setup, but MAKE SURE you include "sfml-audio.lib" and "sfml-audio-d.lib" now so you don't run into issues with music later!!!!

-Notes:
-- The project directory I zipped and uploaded can be individually downloaded from github if you click on it.
-It assumes you have your SFML folder saved at "C:\SFML-2.4.1"
-- If you already have your own project created, just plop the source code files in there, and put the stuff from "Assets" in a directory called "Assets" in the same directory as your source code (it looks for the textures at that spot)

-Source Files:
+-- Latest Updates:
+	- added in crafting and items, and currently working on implementing the menu itself and adding more items and working on the UI for the crafting menu.

+Goals Right Now (for Alex):
+Monday/Tuesday: Crafting
+Wednesday: Level Menu
+Thursday/Friday: Actual game play and level building for regular levels Friday/Saturday: Boss level/game play

+For saturday we need proof of concept, so it doesn't have to be 100% fancy but we'll do as much as we can, of course

+FILES:
+Control.cpp
+Control.h
+Crafting.cpp
+Crafting.h
+defs.h
+Game.h
+Game.cpp
+Item.cpp
+Item.h
 main.cpp
-Game.cpp
+Manager.cpp
+Manager.h
 Model.cpp
-View.cpp
-Control.cpp
-Manager.cpp
+Model.h
 Player.cpp

-Header Files:
-Game.h
-Model.h
-View.h
-Control.h
-Manager.h
 Player.h
 Renderable.h
 Updateable.h
-defs.h
+View.cpp
+View.h